Year of Publication

 Digital Object Identifier (DOI)

 Slocum, Victoria, "USING VIDEO MODELING PLUS A SYSTEM OF LEAST PROMPTS TO TEACH PEOPLE WITH INTELLECTUAL DISABILITY TO PARTICIPATE IN FAITH COMMUNITIES" (2016).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 33.